Artsvi Bakhchinyan: Biography

 Programs' Coordinator at the Open Society Institute (OSI), Armenian branch.
 In 2002-2003 worked as cultural and scientific expert at the Armenian Center for National and International Studies.
 Since 2009 he is a researcher at the Institute of History, National Academy of Sciences of the Republic of Armenia.

-In 2010 he initiated a unique project: translation of Armenian writer Elda Grin's short story "The Hands" in 35 languages and publication in one volume.
+In 2010 he initiated a project to translate Armenian writer Elda Grin's short story "The Hands" into 35 languages for publication in one volume.

 Bakhchinyan was also a member of "Hover Chamber Choir", which recorded a songtrack for Atom Egoyan's Ararat.

 Bakhchinyan is an author of literary works, including two critically acclaimed novels.